smartfog/fogflow/CONTRIBUTING.md

 ### sign up your contributor agreement license

-If you are interested to make any contribution to FogFlow, please download the contributor license agreement listed below and send us the signed document via email fogflow@listserv.neclab.eu
+If you are interested to make any contribution to FogFlow, please download the contributor license agreement listed below and send us you signed agreement via email fogflow@listserv.neclab.eu

 [FogFlow Entity Contributor License Agreement](https://github.com/smartfog/fogflow/blob/development/FogFlow-Entity.pdf)